 Master of Science in Physician Assistant Studies (M.S.P.A.S.)

-Lake Erie College, pending receipt of provisional ARC-PA accreditation will admit its first cohort of students for its inaugural Physician Assistant class in 2014.
+Lake Erie College having received provisional ARC-PA and Ohio Board of Regents accreditation, and pending final approval from the Higher Learning Commission, will admit its first cohort of students for its inaugural Physician Assistant class in 2014.
 Students who successfully complete the program will be awarded a Master of Science in Physician Assistant Studies (M.S.P.A.S.) degree.

 According to the United States Department of Labor: